parazyd/tordam/protocol.md

 ```

 The directory will verify the received plain secret against what it has
 encrypted to validate.
-If the comparison yields no errors, we assume that
+If the comparison yields no errors, we assume
-the requester is actually in possession of the private key.
-We will now
+that the requester is actually in possession of the private key.
+If the
-complete the handshake by welcoming the client into the network:
+node is not valid in our database, we will complete the handshake by
+welcoming the client into the network:

 ```